DIY Bubble Chandelier

 I fell totally in LOVE with a chandelier that I wanted to put in the girl’s playroom.
 It was fun, whimsical, and straight up beautiful!
 But of course, was WAY too pricey and I also found out was being discontinued so I could not purchase it.
 My wheels started turning and I thought, “Why not MAKE it???”
 Turns out, making this chandelier was one of the EASIEST DIY’s I have ever done!
 And it turned out SO GOOD!

 So I traveled to multiple Home Depots to purchase 20 of these 6 inch glass globe shades.
 Although the shades on the original chandelier were matte, these are glossy.
 I probably could have sprayed a clear matte enamel on them to give them a matte look!
 SO simple.
 Regardless, I think they worked great for this!
 I found these globes in the lighting section along with these metal cross bar brackets.
 I grabbed a few different types of these, but found that these worked the best and were the cheapest.
-I would recommend ordering these since it seemed that each store did not have any in stock.
+I’d recommend ordering these since it seemed that each store did not have any in stock.
 I also grabbed a mini pendant light kit and two packs of lamp wire.

 MATERIALS: